-- b.
-Disruption or interference with the orderly progress of a student discipline proceeding. - c.
-Initiation of a student discipline proceeding in bad faith. - d.
-Attempting to discourage another from participating in the student discipline matter. - e.
-Attempting to influence the impartiality of any participant in a student discipline matter. - f.
-Verbal or physical harassment or intimidation of any participant in a student discipline matter. - g.
-Failure to comply with the sanction(s) imposed under a student discipline proceeding.
+19. Violation of the Student Conduct Procedures, including the following: (i) Falsification, distortion, or misrepresentation of information related to a student discipline matter. (ii) Disruption or interference with the orderly progress of a student discipline proceeding. (iii) Initiation of a student discipline proceeding in bad faith. (iv) Attempting to discourage another from participating in the student discipline matter. (v) Attempting to influence the impartiality of any participant in a student discipline matter. (vi) Verbal or physical harassment or intimidation of any participant in a student discipline matter. (vii) Failure to comply with the sanction(s) imposed under a student discipline proceeding.